sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/hardware_interface.md

 Striclty speaking, the level shifter `!OE` signal could be connected always to GND and the address bus signals will be propagated always to the RP2040 side.
 In the RP2040 side we can use the `!ROM4` and `!ROM3` signals to control when the address bus is read.

 ## How to orchestrate the access to the Atari ST cartridge address and data buses

+The code in `romemul.pio` is a PIO program that orchestrates the access to the Atari ST cartridge address and data buses.
+As we have seen in the previous sections, we have to share the GPIOs of the RP2040 between the address bus and the data bus.
+The PIO program will take care of this.
+The PIO program is a state machine that will execute the following steps:

+1. Wait until the `!ROM4` or `!ROM3` signals are low (ACTIVE).
+2. Enable the `!READ` signal and disable the `!WRITE` signal.
+This will enable the level shifter and allow the address bus signals to cross from the Atari ST side to the RP2040 side.
+3. Read the address bus and wait until the address information is stable.
+This should not take more than 1 Atari ST clock cycles (125ns) and the remaining time not consumed in step 1.
+4. Write the address bus signals to the FIFO queue, and wait for the chained DMAs to read the memory value obtained.
+5. Disable the `!READ` signal and enable the `!WRITE` signal.
+This will disable the level shifter and allow the data bus signals to cross from the RP2040 side to the Atari ST side.
+6. Read the data value from the FIFO queue and write it to the data bus.
+This should take 1 Atari ST clock cycles (125ns) plus the remaining time not consumed in previous steps.
+7. Wait until the `!ROM4` or `!ROM3` signals are high (INACTIVE).
+8. Disable the `!WRITE` and `!READ` signals.
+9. Repeat